MieuxVoter/majority-judgment-bot-discord-golang/src/command/README.md

 Create a new file with an object implementing `Command`, and register it to the container with a name prefixed by `command.`.
-It will be autoloaded when the bot starts.
+It will be auto-loaded when the bot starts.

 See the `command_create.go` file for an example of how to do that.